seattlejs/seattlejs/request-to-speak.md

 - If you know you want to do a quicker presentation (~10 min) then add a _Lightning!_ tag to the issue.
 - If the proposal sounds like something that will work for our members, we'll group the talk with similar proposals and schedule it.

 *Why GH issues?
 It makes it easy for us to schedule things.
-If you'd rather email--no biggie!
-Just send your proposal via email (talks@seattlejs.com).*
+If you'd rather not use issues - no biggie!
+Just head over to the #call-for-speakers channel on the SeattleJS Slack.*

 ## What makes a good talk?